G8 summit on dementia

 Supporting the G8 summit on dementia

 With an ageing population, dementia is soon to become the biggest burden on healthcare systems around the world.
-In 2010, the global cost of dementia was around £400 billion and this figure will continues to rise as more people are diagnosed each year.
+In 2010, the global cost of dementia was around £400 billion and this figure will continue to rise as more people are diagnosed each year.
 Alzheimer's disease international estimates that about 135 million people will be living with dementia by 2050.

 On 11 December London hosted an international summit meeting on dementia.
 Health and science ministers, world-leading experts and senior industry figures gathered to discuss and agree on an international approach for future dementia research.